YevhenBiiak/yevhenbiiak/README.md

 ### My name is Yevgeny and I'm an iOS developer

-* 📱  I have 11 months of practical experience in iOS development
+* 📱  I have 1 year of practical experience in iOS development
 * 👀  I'm looking for my first job opportunity
 * 💻  You can see my portfolio below
 * 📫  Reach me: yevhen.biiak@icloud.com